phil294/coffeesense/docs/reference/Readme.md

 PS. `jsconfig.json` is also supported.

 ### `projects[].snippetFolder`
-Vetur Custom snippets folder path
+CoffeeSense Custom snippets folder path

 ### `projects[].globalComponents`
 We have some amazing features, Like `template interpolation`.